cassidylaidlaw/effective-horizon/README.md

 ## Installation

 1. Install [Python](https://www.python.org/) 3.8, 3.9, or 3.10.
 Python 3.11 is currently unsupported because [MiniGrid](https://minigrid.farama.org/) does not support it.
 If you want to run any of the Julia scripts, install [Julia](https://julialang.org/downloads/) 1.8 or later (other versions may work but are untested).

-2. Clone the repository:
+2. If you just need the Python code, run `pip install effective-horizon`.
+Run `pip install effective-horizon[sb3]` to also install the dependencies for running deep RL experiments.

+3. Alternatively, to use the Julia code, clone the repository:

         git clone https://github.com/cassidylaidlaw/effective-horizon.git
         cd effective-horizon

-3. Install pip requirements:
+4. Install pip requirements:

         pip install -e .

-4. If you want to run deep RL experiments, install `stable-baselines3` and `imitation` by running:
+5. If you want to run deep RL experiments, install `stable-baselines3` and `imitation` by running:

         pip install -e .[sb3]

-5. Install Julia requirements:
+6. Install Julia requirements:

         julia --project=EffectiveHorizon.jl -e "using Pkg; Pkg.instantiate()"

-6. If you want to construct tabular representations of Atari MDPs, run the following command to install our custom version of the [ALE](https://github.com/Farama-Foundation/Arcade-Learning-Environment) library:
+7. If you want to construct tabular representations of Atari MDPs, run the following command to install our custom version of the [ALE](https://github.com/Farama-Foundation/Arcade-Learning-Environment) library:

         sudo cp -v EffectiveHorizon.jl/libale_c.so $(julia --project=EffectiveHorizon.jl -e 'using Libdl, ArcadeLearningEnvironment; print(dlpath(ArcadeLearningEnvironment.libale_c))')

-7. If you see an error about `libGL.so.1`, install OpenCV 2 dependencies ([more info](https://stackoverflow.com/a/63377623/200508)):
+8. If you see an error about `libGL.so.1`, install OpenCV 2 dependencies ([more info](https://stackoverflow.com/a/63377623/200508)):

         sudo apt-get update && sudo apt-get install ffmpeg libsm6 libxext6 -y